szabolcsdombi/zengl/docs/index.rst

     | The two most common are ``'rgba8unorm'`` and ``'depth24plus'``

 **data**
-    | The image content represented as ``bytes`` or a buffer for example a numpy array.
+    | The image content, represented as ``bytes`` or a buffer for example a numpy array.
     | If the data is None the content of the image will be uninitialized.
 The default value is None.

 **samples**
     | The number of samples for the image.
 Multisample render targets must have samples > 1.
     | Textures must have samples = 1.
-Only a power of two is possible.
+Only powers of two are possible.
 The default value is 1.
     | For multisampled rendering usually 4 is a good choice.

 **array**
     | The number of array layers for the image.
-For non-array textures the value must be 0.
+For non-array textures, the value must be 0.
     | The default value is 0.

 **texture**
     | A boolean representing the image to be sampled from shaders or not.
-    | For textures this flag must be True, for render targets it should be False.
+    | For textures, this flag must be True, for render targets it should be False.
     | Multisampled textures to be sampled from the shaders are not supported.
     | The default is None and it means to be determined from the image type.